Where honesty prevails (most of the time)

 The main actors are:

-Grady – listens mostly, ask questions now and then and play guitar most evenings by the stove in Bob-Ed’s.
+Grady – listens mostly, ask questions now and then and plays guitar some evenings by the stove in Bob-Ed’s.

 Pete – has got an opinion, sometimes two or three, on just about everything.
 Works as a general labourer for anyone who needs a hand.